Naveen453721/yash-chess-ai/README.md

 - Game state tracking (whose turn, checkmate, stalemate)
 - Responsive design that works on desktop and mobile

-### How to Play the Visual Version
+## How to Play

-#### Method 1: Using a Local Server (Recommended)

-1. Run the `start_server.bat` file
+1. Open the game by visiting: https://naveen453721.github.io/chess-master/
-2. The chess game will automatically open in your default browser at http://localhost:8000
-3. To stop the server, press Ctrl+C in the command prompt window

-#### Method 2: Direct File Opening

-1. Open `index.html` in any modern web browser
+2. Or download the repository and open `index.html` in any modern web browser
-2. This method works but may have limitations with some browsers' security policies

-#### Gameplay
+### Gameplay

 1. On the landing page, choose between:
    - "Play vs Yash (AI)" - Play against the computer opponent